hsouth11/Mistletoe_Edges/README.md

 #### ./cleaning

 -   Contains scripts for cleaning tree data (1 and 2 above) and transect data (4 above).
 The output of (tree data cleaning.R) are (trees.csv) and (trees.RDS) same data, different formats; regen and mature tree data are separate in raw data but combined in this file with a variable added to distinguish them.
+The output of transect data cleaning is transect data_c.csv.

 #### ./convert_distaz_to_points.R